hci-lab-um/heuristics-for-test-tool-design/About-the-research/Dis_Chapter5_Experiences_with_Tools.md

 *Based on Table 5.10 in the dissertation*

-**[Note: Table 5.10 in the dissertation provides a full breakdown of quality-in-use and technical attribute codes and frequencies]**
+**Note: Table 5.10 in the dissertation provides a full breakdown of quality-in-use and technical attribute codes and frequencies, and that information is enlarged on in the tables in the [Quality Attributes Folder](../How-To/QualityAttributes/About-Quality-Attributes-Folder.md) in this repository**

 Two unexpected themes emerged alongside the technical and organisational findings.